This post was last Updated on September 18, 2020

 When you walk into the reception you’ll be greeted by the smile of either Ingrid or Valeria (or both).
 They’ll give you all the information you need to have the best and most comfortable time at Le Clapotis.
 Lots of other staff members are found running around cleaning the mess you left at the shower block and making sure that silence is respected during the night.

 Something we particularly noticed at Le Clapotis was that the manager, Rodolpho, is very accessible.
 Which we don’t always find at a camping this size.
 And not only that, more than once we’ve seen him roll up his sleeves to help out some of the other staff members.
-If we were the boss here, we would probably spend our days lazing around like the guests do.
+If we were the boss here, we would probably spend our days lazing around as the guests do.
 That’s why it’s better that we are bloggers instead.

 Guests at Le Clapotis